dyavadi8769/dyavadi8769.github.io/contents/Experiments.md

 #### Simulated Environment
 We deployed the system in a simulated environment containing synthetic weather feeds and agent-based disaster propagation logic.
 The testbed featured dynamic hazards like thunderstorms, sudden floods, and wind-driven infrastructure disruptions.

 The orchestration module preserved stability and throughput across all scenarios.
 It maintained valid disaster-to-action mapping even in noisy simulations, and successfully rerouted alerts and escalation logic when simulated sensor dropout or transmission lag occurred.
-The visual outputs—such as temperature RMSE (3.36°C) and wind RMSE (2.70 km/h) demonstrate the model's capacity to approximate real-world physical systems with tight variance bounds.
+The visual outputs such as temperature RMSE (3.36°C) and wind RMSE (2.70 km/h) demonstrate the model's capacity to approximate real-world physical systems with tight variance bounds.

 ####  Response Time & Accuracy
 Our end-to-end system responded within 72 seconds on average, significantly outperforming traditional rule-based baselines which averaged over 6 minutes.
 This represents a 5× improvement in responsiveness.